daniel-walters/notes.nvim/README.md

 # notes.nvim
-A simple neovim plugin for framework agnostic note taking
+A simple neovim plugin for note taking
 # Features
 - Search through all your notes with [Telescope](https://github.com/nvim-telescope/telescope.nvim)
 - Navigate between notes that reference eachother
 - Create a 'daily' note using fully customizable templates
 - Save a project specific note against the git branch you're working on
 # Installation
+## Setup
+notes.nvim requires you to point it to a directory containing your notes, and your note templates.
+If you don't store your notes in this way you could point your `notes_folder` to your root directory but be aware of the added scope when searching through your notes.

+## Installation
 Install the plugin using any package manager of your choice.
 If using [Telescope](https://github.com/nvim-telescope/telescope.nvim), you must load it before notes.nvim to opt into the search functionality.
-## E.g. Using Lazy
+### E.g. Using Lazy
 ```lua
 return {
   'daniel-walters/notes.nvim',